Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Will the Pony Load and Stand Quietly on the Trailer?

-Another factor if your plan is starting a pony ride business is since you are going to be traveling with the ponies, do they load on and off the trailer easily?
+Another question, if your plan is starting a pony ride business, is since you are going to be traveling with the ponies, do they load on and off the trailer easily?
 Also, will they stand quietly in the trailer and wait while they are on breaks.
 A lot of times at large events there will be too much commotion and not enough separation from the public for your ponies to take their breaks tied to the outside of the trailer like you normally would at a horse show or trail ride.

 I have had some real disappointments looking for ponies when I found a nice, quiet prospect just to find out it has trailer-loading issues.
 Obviously, if you have the time and are willing to work through it, you can fix it.
 If you are just starting out trying to get a pony-ride business going, you are better off picking ponies that reliably load and stand on the trailer.
 It just makes life easier.